Break the Bank

 • While blindfolded, naming foods and other items by their smell.

-At the start of the bonus round, the team is placed behind a podium at stage right.
-Each of the 8 events is worth a prize, and when the clock starts (w/the toal number of seconds they had earned in the maingame), the team selects a prize and runs over to the area of the set where the corresponding event is to be performed (the clock stops as the host explains the rules of that event and starts again as the event begins).
+At the start of the bonus round, the team is placed behind a "teller's cage" at stage right.
+Each of the 9 (or occasionally 8) events is worth a prize, and when the clock starts w/the toal number of seconds earned in the maingame, the team selects a prize and runs over to the area of the set where the corresponding event is to be performed.
+Originally, the clock ran continuously during the round, but starting in the seventh week, this was changed to have the clock stop as the host explains the rules of that event and start again as the event begins.

-If they successfully complete the event, they win that prize and one of 5 bank cards (there are 5 offered w/each of the 8 events, for a total of 40), and then run back to their podium to place the bank card in a slot; doing so adds the value of that prize to their total, which was displayed on the front of the podium (BTW, the team has to put the card in the slot to get the prize and the bank card, or else it won't count; there were numerous occasions where a team successfully completed an event, only to lose the prize and bank card attatched to it because they failed to get the card into the slot before time ran out).
+If they successfully complete the event, they win that prize and one of 5 bank cards (there are 5 offered w/each of the 9 events, plus 5 with the "Number Jumbler", for a total of 50), and then run back to the cage to place the bank card in a slot; doing so adds the value of that prize to their total, which was displayed on the front of the cage.

-After getting the card in the podium slot, they choose another prize, run over to the area of the set where that event takes place, and continue in this same manner until time runs out.
+After getting the card in the podium slot, they choose another prize, run over to the area of the set where that event takes place, and continue in this same manner until time runs out (if a bank card isn't placed in the podium before the team's time expired, it doesn't count; there were a few occasions where a team successfully completed an event as time was running out, only to lose the prize and bank card attached to it because they failed to get the card into the slot before the final buzzer sounded).

-(BTW, also in the Prize Vault is the "Number Jumbler"; if the team chooses a predetermined event, a special sound is heard, and one of the players must run over to the Number Jumbler and press a button to lock in a number [a la "Press Your Luck"]; depending on what number comes up, the team could recieve anywhere from 0 to 5 additional bank cards)
+(NOTE: Also in the Prize Vault is the aforementioned "Number Jumbler"; if the team chooses a predetermined event, a special sound is heard, and one of the players must run over to the Number Jumbler, which randomly flashes numbers from 0 to 5 in a rapid-fire fashion, with the player pressing a button to lock in a number [a la "Press Your Luck"]; depending on what number comes up, the team could receive anywhere from 0 to 5 additional bank cards)

 Now, the team goes over to the Bank Vault with the bank cards they had won.
-Each card has a code number attatched to it, and one (and only one) of the 40 cards up for grabs, if chosen, has a code # which will "break the bank", which begins w/$10,000 in cash and prizes and has an additional $500 and two prizes added to it for each day that it is not won.
-(Throughout the course of this segment, the host would frequently offer a prize or cash substitute as a "sure thing" in exchange for the bank cards)
+Each card has a code number attached to it, and one (and only one) of the 50 cards up for grabs, if chosen, has a code # which will "break the bank", which begins w/$20,000 in cash and prizes and has an additional $500 and one or two prizes added to it for each day that it is not won (throughout the course of this segment, the host would frequently offer a prize or cash substitute as a "sure thing" in exchange for any remaining bank cards).

 • Each correct answer in puzzle #1 is worth $100 apiece, as is solving the puzzle.